iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 ['id', 'tag', 'Count']
 ```

 So the `Filter` key is an item.
-In my case it's a [Filter](https://create.fandom.com/wiki/Filter) (normal filter, with Iron Nuggets).
+In my case it's a [Filter](https://create.fandom.com/wiki/Filter) (normal filter, crafted with Iron Nuggets).
 The contents of the filter can be further inspected:

 ```console?lang=python&prompt=>>>%20
 >>> be['Filter']['tag'].keys()